When you have logged into a specific repository, you will be able to see all folders and files for which you have the appropriate rights.

 When you are a member of a Share Site, the document library of that Share Site will automatically appear under ‘My Sites’.
 The document library folder will be presented as a folder with the name of the Share Site.
 For the document library to appear under ‘My Sites’, you need to be a member of the Share Site.
 Public or Moderated Share Sites will not appear under ‘My Sites’ if you are not a member.

-Right clicking a My Sites folder provides you with the following options:
+Right clicking a My Sites folder provides you with the following options: (I think this made more sense above the screenshot as it was before.)

 Open Site will show the details of the folder